WPTZ: News operation

 In August 2009, the station introduced a new format and title to its weeknight newscast at 11.
 The re-formatted show called NewsChannel 5 Nightcast features more fast-paced and edgier news.
 Despite its logo which includes "HD", the newscasts were aired in pillar-boxed 4:3 standard definition and it was the only station in the market to not have upgraded local news to high definition.
 WPTZ was one of six remaining stations owned by Hearst that has yet to make the upgrade to 16:9 enhanced definition widescreen or full HD, until on April 26, 2011, when WPTZ started airing newscasts in widescreen.
 However, unlike the newscasts on WCAX-TV and WFFF-TV/WVNY, the WPTZ newscasts at the time were not in true HD—just SD widescreen.
 In August 2013, WPTZ started airing the area's very first weekend morning news.
-NewsChannel 5 Today airs on Saturdays from 5:00–7:00 and on Sundays from 6:00–8:00 a.m.
+NewsChannel 5 Today airs on Saturdays from 5 to 7 a.m. and on Sundays from 6 to 8 a.m.
 This beats WCAX-TV, which had previously announced that they would add weekend morning news.

 In April 2014, the station announced they were going to revamp their set.
 After a few weeks of broadcasting from a temporary set put together in the newsroom, the new set debuted.
 The old set was completely removed and a new set was constructed by FX Group.
 The set was a major departure from their prior set, which debuted in 2006.
 One major change made was the elimination of the newsroom as the backdrop for the anchor desk.
-Also on September 29, 2014, WPTZ debuted a nightly 10:00 p.m. newscast which airs on both WNNE and WPTZ-DT3 simultaneously.
+Also on September 29, 2014, WPTZ debuted a nightly 10 p.m. newscast which airs on both WNNE and WPTZ-DT3 simultaneously.

-On June 20, 2016, WPTZ debuted a half-hour midday 12:00 p.m. newscast, became the second television station in the Champlain Valley complete with a 10-minute newscast on WCAX-TV, coinciding with the cancellation of FABLife.
+On June 20, 2016, WPTZ debuted a half-hour noon newscast, became the second television station in the Champlain Valley complete with a 10-minute newscast on WCAX-TV, coinciding with the cancellation of FABLife.
 On August 2, 2016, following the station rebrand itself as "NBC 5", the newscast branding was now named as NBC 5 News.